Why Georgia and New Jersey?

 Research shows that people can show improvement within 3-4 months of starting therapy, with some clients taking longer and others shorter.

-After the school-year long program, many families and children think they have benefited fully from the program and no longer wish to continue in future years.
+After the school-year-long program, some families and children feel they have benefited fully from the program and no longer wish to continue in future years.
 Others may wish to enroll again in the next school year, with a new counselor.
 Each person is unique and we strive to serve your needs.